-Scholarship and Award Amounts: Other than the Lilly Award, Trustee International Scholarship, and scholarships/awards designated as full-tuition, Wabash merit-based awards are renewed at the same amount each year.
+Scholarship and Award Amounts: Other than the Lilly Award, Trustee International Scholarship, Wabash Leader's Scholarship, and scholarships/awards designated as full-tuition, Wabash merit-based awards are renewed at the same amount each year.

 Stacking Policy: Typically, students receive one merit-based scholarship/award from Wabash.
 Additional merit-based scholarships and awards may be packaged at the College's discretion.
-Recipients of the Lilly Award, Trustee International Scholarship, and full-tuition awards from Wabash are not eligible for additional merit-based scholarships/awards from Wabash.
+Recipients of the Lilly Award, Trustee International Scholarship, Wabash Leader's Scholarship, and full-tuition awards from Wabash are not eligible for additional merit-based scholarships/awards from Wabash.

-Duration: Merit-based scholarships and awards offered by Wabash College are four-year awards (eight semesters) for students entering as first-year students.
+Duration: Merit-based scholarships and awards offered by Wabash College are four-year awards (eight semesters).
 Any semester during which a student enrolls at Wabash and subsequently withdraws is considered a semester of eligibility "used."
-The eight semesters of eligiblity must be utilized within six years of initial enrollment.
+The eight semesters of eligibility must be utilized within six years of initial enrollment.